-In your record of the disclosure you should aim to:
+In your record of the disclosure:

+You should aim to:

-- Note what people actually said, using their own words and phrases. - Describe the circumstances in which the disclosure came about. - Note the setting and anyone else who was there at the time of the disclosure. - Separate factual information from your own and others' opinions. - Use pen or biro with black ink so that the report can be photocopied if needed. - And be aware that your report may be required later as part of a legal action or disciplinary procedure.
+- Note what people actually said, using their own words and phrases - Describe the circumstances in which the disclosure came about - Note the setting and anyone else who was there at the time of the abuse or the disclosure - Separate factual information from your own and others opinions - Use pen or biro with black ink so that the report can be photocopied if needed

+And be aware that your report may be required later as part of a legal action or disciplinary procedure.

-4 Key Definitions
+Appendix 4 Key Definitions:

-4.1 Adult at risk
+1. Adult at risk: